 - Standards followed – naming conventions, consistent numbering …etc.

-b) Make a checklist– Checklists are very versatile.
+#2) Make a checklist– Checklists are very versatile.
 It can be as complicated as a review checklist or as simple as a grocery list.
 All it takes is some time to make it and once you do, it is as simple as checking ON or OFF.

 - Sometimes this can be as simple as adding an extra column in the excel sheet with test cases and writing something in red when it is not what it is supposed to be.

-- Can be word of mouth
+- Can be the word of mouth

 - A list in an email

-Step 2: Perform the check
+Step 2: Perform The Check

-a) Using the checklist you made earlier, verify the document and provide your feedback.
+#1) Using the checklist you made earlier, verify the document and provide your feedback.

-Step 3: Record your results
+Step 3: Record Your Results

-b) When reporting your comments or suggestions for change, treat it no differently than reporting a defect.
+#2) When reporting your comments or suggestions for change, treat it no differently than reporting a defect.
 Don’t overlook anything.
 Be detailed.

-a) Nobody likes to be told that their work is incorrect or incomplete.
+#1) Nobody likes to be told that their work is incorrect or incomplete.
 So keep in mind the following guidelines when you are providing negative feedback.

 - Don’t get competitive – just because he turned in 30 review comments on your test cases, don’t try to beat it.